National Agricultural Literacy Curriculum Matrix

 - Ask each group to select one of the images from the “farm” tub from the activity on Day 1.

 - Ask someone from each group to read a paragraph of the article aloud until the entire article has been read.
 Use questioning techniques to ensure the content of each paragraph is being understood by your students.
 This article is designed to entice international students to consider agricultural careers and focuses on science-related careers.
-Explain to the students that these careers (they are underlined) each have a focus (these are explained in the article) and are part of the five agricultural pathways.
+Explain to the students that these careers (they are underlined) each have a focus (these are explained in the article) and are part of the six agricultural pathways.

 - Show students the bread example of the Ag Career Graphic Organizer (image attached, may be copied and pasted into a PowerPoint slide), and explain how each of the noted careers is associated with bread.